 At Bishop Family Dental, we help patients throughout Salt Lake City, Utah, to stay in excellent oral health.
-With a focus on preventative care, Dr. Daniel Bishop takes the time to get to know each of our patients, creating a plan for lifelong oral health.
-With only one set of permanent adult teeth, it is important to care for them and be proactive in taking the steps to prevent cavities, infections, and gum disease.
-We recommend that you visit our 84124 dental office for a teeth cleaning twice a year so that we can remove plaque buildup and tartar, keeping your mouth healthy and clean.
+With a focus on preventative care, Dr. Daniel Bishop works to get to know each of our patients to help formulate a personalized plan for lifelong oral health.
+We only get one set of permanent adult teeth, so we must care for them and proactively take steps to prevent infections, cavities, and gum disease.
+Visit our 84124 dental office to have your teeth cleaned twice a year to remove plaque and tartar and keep your mouth clean and healthy.
 To schedule an appointment, call 801-274-2500.
-In the meantime, here are steps that you can take at home to keep your mouth healthy.HOW TO BRUSH YOUR TEETH PROPERLY
+Between dental visits, do the following practices at home to keep your mouth healthy:/p> BRUSH YOUR TEETH PROPERLY

 Dr. Daniel Bishop prevents tooth decay every day by helping our patients to have clean and healthy teeth.
-Tooth decay starts when plaque is left on the teeth and the acid inside of it starts to eat away at the enamel.
+Tooth decay begins when plaque on the teeth and the acid it produces eats away at the enamel.
 Keeping teeth clean by removing plaque, therefore, prevents tooth decay.
-Simultaneously, at home you can continue to brush your teeth and floss after meals.
-If you do not have anything with you, rinse your mouth with water.
+You can help do this by regularly brushing your teeth and flossing after meals.
+If you’re not at home and you do not have a toothbrush with you, you can use water to rinse your mouth.
 This will help to remove some of the loose food particles that may be in your mouth or to remove some of the sugar from your teeth.
-You should also eat a healthy diet since everything that you eat is directly placed onto your teeth.WHAT YOU SHOULD KNOW ABOUT GETTING A FLUORIDE TREATMENT
+You should also eat healthy foods whose nutrients help keep the teeth strong.GET A FLUORIDE TREATMENT

 At Bishop Family Dental, we are a family dentist office that uses fluoride on a regular basis.
-We recommend that all of our youth patients under the age of eighteen have a fluoride treatment, at least once a year.
-Statistically, these treatments reduce the risk of getting cavities by 30%.
-This is significant considering that tooth decay is one of the primary reasons children miss days from school.
-Adults can also benefit from receiving a fluoride treatment and if you would like to find out if it is right for you, call 801-274-2500 to schedule an appointment.
-The treatment itself only takes a couple of minutes.
-The fluoride is applied directly to the teeth.
-It has no odor or smell, and after a few minutes, patients are free to leave.
-It is one of the easiest ways to prevent cavities.HOW TO SELECT THE RIGHT TOOTHBRUSH
+We recommend a once-a-year fluoride treatment for our patients who are under 18 years old.
+These treatments have been found to reduce by 30% the risk of getting cavities.
+Given that tooth decay is one of the main reasons children miss days from school, this finding is significant.
+Adults can also have improved protection against tooth decay by getting fluoride treatment.
+If you would like to find out if it is right for you, call 801-274-2500 to schedule an appointment.
+The treatment takes only a few minutes, with the fluoride being applied directly to the teeth.
+You won’t be able to smell the fluoride.
+After a few minutes of letting the fluoride settle on the teeth, patients are free to leave.
+A fluoride treatment is one of the easiest ways to protect your teeth against cavities.SELECT THE RIGHT TOOTHBRUSH

-Patients of our Utah general dentist office are given a toothbrush at each visit.
-We recommend that you use it for three months and then replace it.
-When purchasing a toothbrush, look for a soft one that will not irritate your gums or erode your enamel.
-Otherwise, we suggest a battery-operated or electric toothbrush since they can give you the best clean.
-The toothbrush head rotates while you are moving the brush around, helping you to break up more plaque for the cleanest possible teeth.FOOD & DRINKS THAT YOU SHOULD AVOID
+Our Utah general dentist office gives each patient a toothbrush at their appointment.
+We recommend using it and, after three months, replace it.
+When buying a new toothbrush, look for one with soft bristles that will not irritate your gums or scrape your enamel.
+Or even better, buy a battery-operated electric toothbrush that can give you the best clean.
+The electric toothbrush’s brush head rotates on each tooth, helping to clean off more plaque for the cleanest possible teeth.AVOID THESE FOODS AND DRINKS

 For more tips on oral hygiene basics in Salt Lake City, Utah, call 801-274-2500 and schedule an appointment to speak with Dr. Daniel Bishop.